samuelkane526/AutoUpdateMinecraftMods/README.md

   2. Install jsdom using `npm install jsdom`
   3. Install node-fetch using `npm install node-fetch`.
   4. Run using node main.mjs.
   5. Input the version and platform you want after the command.
-For example, `node main.mjs "1.21.1" "fabric"`.
+For example, `node main.mjs 1.21.1 Fabric`.
   6. Find the downloaded mods in the downloads folder.